-An injury that results in the loss of toenail or fingernail is called an avulsion.
+An injury that results in the loss of a toenail or fingernail is called an avulsion.
 Trauma to the area may result in the complete or partial removal of nails.

-procedure, a doctor may remove it completely or place part of it back into place.
+Surgical nail avulsion can also remove nails partly or completely.
+During the procedure, a doctor may remove it completely or place part of it back into place.
 The nail bed may also be repaired.

-Symptoms of toenail or fingernail avulsion to look out for include swelling, discolouration and bloody crusting around or on the wound that has been lasting for TWO to THREE days.
-Taking the necessary, proper care of the
+Symptoms of toenail or fingernail avulsion to look out for include swelling, discolouration, and bloody crusting around or on the wound that has been lasting for TWO to THREE days.
+Taking the necessary, proper care of the wound will encourage quick healing and reduce the likelihood of infection.

 • There is discolouration of the skin around the wound

 • The wound starts to bleed heavier, and the blood is soaking through the bandage.
-A small amount of blood discharged is, however, expected and normal
+A small amount of blood discharged is, however, expected and normal.

 Signs that an infection is taking place include: